Below you can find a complete list of Australian animals. We currently track 347 animals in Australia and are adding more every day!

-Australia’s unique geographic position and centuries of isolation created ecosystems that are unique in the world.
-Of its flora and fauna, 84% of its mammals, 45% of its birds, 93% of its reptiles and 90% of its fish are endemic.
-Australia has 755 species of reptile, which is more than any country in the world.
+Australia’s unique geographic position and centuries of isolation created ecosystems that are unlike any in the world.
+Of its flora and fauna, 84% of its mammals, 45% of its birds, 93% of its reptiles, and 90% of its fish are native to Australia.
+It has 755 species of reptiles, which is more than any country in the world.
 Read on to learn more about amazing Australian animals!

 Unique Australian Animals